Welcome! This site offers

 About Eos

-Eos Career Services is
+Eos Career Services is named

-Psychologist.
-The Eos Life Work
+Williams, a Chartered Occupational Psychologist.
+The Eos Life Work project aims to increase awareness

-project aims to increase awareness and to offer practical advice
+and to offer practical advice for

-for topical
+topical issues

-development and career crisis support programmes.
+career crisis support programmes.

 Using this